 - Study Abroad, Germany – Alice Soloman University (pdf) -program partly developed by SDSU SSW

 The SDSU School of Social Work collaborates with the School of Social Work in Tijuana to foster binational educational, program, and research activities.

 Faculty and students from the School of Social Work in Tijuana traveled to San Diego to participate in agency visits and a lecture by SDSU social work faculty in April of 2013.

 A delegation of undergraduate and graduate students from the Latino Student Social Work Association accompanied by its two faculty advisers, Drs.
 David Engstrom and Maria Lusia Zuniga visited three social service agencies and met with students at the Escuela de Trabajo Social in Tijuiana, Mexico on November 15, 2013.
 The LSSWA students had an enriching dialog with the students from the social work program in Tijuana and have started a planning group for future bi-national collaboration.

-The School of Social Work is pleased to announce that a field placement for graduate students at Cuidad de los Ninos in Tijuana, Mexico, has been approved for the 2013-14 academic year.
-Two students have already been selected for the placement.
-The School of Social Work will be identifying other field practicum opportunities in Tijuana for the 2014-2015 academic year.
+The School of Social Work is pleased to announce that a field placement for graduate students at Cuidad de los Ninos in Tijuana, Mexico, has been established.
+Two outstanding students have already completed their field placement at through this exciting collaboration, and the School of Social Work will be identifying additional field practicum opportunities in Tijuana soon.

 Financial Aid for International Study

 - Spanish & Human Services – Lima, Peru

 - May 25 – July 5, 2014 (six weeks)

 The program covers Peru’s social programs and challenges through hands-on participation in the planning and building of community centers.
 Also, your Spanish will improve dramatically!
 The six-week course is equal to two college semesters.